 As I mentioned before, a major part of effective graveyard magick is listening.
 If you’re not sure what to do, listen harder.
 Your instincts will guide you toward the right time and place to perform your working.

 When in cemeteries, pay attention to particular areas that pull you in.
 You may see movement or light.
 Something may draw you to a certain gravesite—a visiting bird or pretty flower, a significant name or date.
-Cemeteries are an ideal place to receive oracles form the other worlds.
-Sit down and listing when invited to.
+Cemeteries are an ideal place to receive oracles from the other worlds.
+Sit down and listen when invited to.
 The speaker is not necessarily the occupant of the grave.
 Keep an open mind.

 On offerings: Flowers, liquor, coins, tobacco, and food are traditional offerings to a spirit who has helped you.
 Some offerings will be more appropriate than others.
 You wouldn’t want to offer whiskey to a non-drinker, for instance.
 On the other hand, anything offered in love and trust is unlikely to offend.
 Consider the ecology of the place—take trash home with you.
 Offer energy and prayers if you’re not sure what’s okay.